 🍍 Pineapple Emoji: Add A Fresh, Tropical Vibe To Your Online Content

 Did you know that the pineapple became a worldwide obsession at the beginning of the 16th century?
 Europe’s royal houses paid big money for just one fruit to present as the centerpiece at their dinners.
-At that time it was called, “King of Fruit” because it was the greatest emblem of prosperity at that time.
+At that time, it was called the “King of Fruit” because it was the greatest emblem of prosperity at that time.